huggingface/blog/multi-lora-serving.md

 ## Background on LoRA

 LoRA, which stands for [Low-Rank Adaptation](https://huggingface.co/papers/2106.09685), is a technique to fine-tune large pre-trained models efficiently.
 The core idea is to adapt large pre-trained models to specific tasks without needing to retrain the entire model, but only a small set of parameters called adapters.
-These adapters typically only add about 1% of storage and memory overhead compared to the size of the pre-trained LLM.
+These adapters typically only add about 1% of storage and memory overhead compared to the size of the pre-trained LLM while maintaining the quality compared to fully fine-tuned models.

 The obvious benefit of LoRA is that it makes fine-tuning a lot cheaper by reducing the memory needs.
 It also reduces catastrophic forgetting, and works better with [small](https://huggingface.co/papers/2405.09673) [datasets](https://huggingface.co/blog/peft).